sciai-lab/covid-if-annotations/README.md

 TODO describe and add link for mac image [Download windows](https://files.ilastik.org/covid-if-annotations-setup-0.0.1dev11.exe).

+### Download an image to annotate

+TODO annotate.embl.de

 ### Open the input image

 Drag-and-drop the .h5 file you downloaded into the tool or use the File->Open menu item.
 After you do this, you should see an image like this: